mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
-#  How do Investing decisions affect the financial statements :question:
+#  How do investing decisions affect the financial statements:question:

 1. Cash and cash equivalents
 2. Receivables and collection risk